Computer Environments Elicit General Agentic Intelligence in LLMs: Computer Environments Elicit General Intelligence

-We test on challenging tasks in six non-code domains: Mathematics, Physics, Chemistry, Biomedicine, Long-Context Understanding, and Instruction Following.
-For long-context tasks, we store the input documents in the sandbox environment rather than including them in the prompt, to test the model's ability to leverage the sandbox.
+We test on challenging tasks in six domains: Mathematics, Physics, Chemistry, Biomedicine, Long-Context Understanding, and Instruction Following.
+For long-context tasks, we store the input documents in the sandbox rather than including them in the prompt, to test the model's ability to leverage the environment.
 Since models have internet access in the sandbox, we reframe test problems to prevent benchmark hacking and manually verify sampled trajectories to ensure valid reasoning.
-The detailed sandbox implementations, model configurations, and evaluation protocols are in Appendices~\ref{sec:sandbox_implementation}-\ref{app:evaluation_details}.
+The detailed environment implementations, model configurations, and evaluation protocols are in Appendices~\ref{sec:sandbox_implementation}-\ref{app:evaluation_details}.

-\paragraph{Results} As shown in Table~\ref{tab:ise_results}, strong agentic models consistently benefit from \ours, with improvements observed across all evaluated domains—from computation-intensive tasks (Mathematics) to knowledge-intensive tasks (Chemistry, Biomedicine) to general capabilities (Instruction Following, Long-Context).
-The largest gains reach +24.2\% (Qwen3-Coder on Mathematics).
+\paragraph{Results} As shown in Table~\ref{tab:ise_results}, strong agentic models consistently benefit from \ours, with improvements observed across all evaluated domains: from computation-intensive tasks (Mathematics) to knowledge-intensive tasks (Chemistry, Biomedicine) to general capabilities (Instruction Following, Long-Context).
+The largest gains reach +15.5\% (Qwen3-Coder on Mathematics).
 However, weaker models like Qwen3-4B-Instruct fail to benefit and even perform worse.
 We analyze the reasons in the following sections.